In order to understand what is an ISO Certification and its importance for an organization, let us firstly understand about ISO.

 Step 5: Approval of Final DIS

 In this stage, if necessary technical changes to be made are added and then FDIS is submitted to the ISO Central Secretariat by the Technical Committee.
-This FDIS is shared with all ISO members and then a time period of about 8 weeks to review and comment on the same.
+This FDIS is shared with all ISO members and then a time period of about 8 weeks is allowed to review and comment on the same.

 The standard is then approved with 2/3rd or more of the members in its favour.